Sporting Event TFRs and Special Event Airspace Management System (SEAMS): What Commercial Drone Pilots Need to Know

 Bottom Line

-SEAMS is free, official, in the Rotor Rate Airspace research tool, and updated continuously.
-There's no excuse for missing a sporting event TFR in 2026.
-Bookmark the map, work it into your pre-flight workflow, and price your jobs assuming a same-day reschedule is possible when you're operating near a major venue.
+SEAMS is free, official, and updated continuously — and it's now integrated into the Rotor Rate Airspace research tool alongside a live TFR check, map overlay, exportable snapshot, and background alerts on priced jobs.
+There's no excuse for missing a sporting event TFR.
+Bookmark the map, work the Airspace tool into your pre-flight and pre-quote workflow, and price your jobs assuming a same-day reschedule is possible when you're operating near a major venue.
 The five extra minutes of due diligence is the cheapest insurance you'll ever buy.

 ---